Multidomain spectral approach with Sommerfeld condition for the Maxwell equations: Examples

 \section{Examples}

 In this section we study the performance of the presented codes for examples showing typical features of solutions to the Helmholtz equation (\ref{Helmholtz}).
 To construct examples in spherical and prolate spheroidal coordinates, we use what is jokingly called Synge's method in a general relativistic context: we make an ansatz for the solution and compute the right hand side of (\ref{Helmholtz}).
 This gives obviously an exact solution to the equation with this specific right hand side, which is then to be reproduced.
-Note that the goal of this section is to provide interesting explicit test examples for the codes, not necessarily to study physically interesting situations for which no exact solutions are known.
-For simplicity we consider in this section only vacuum, i.e., $\epsilon=1$ everywhere.
+Note that the goal of the first two examples is to provide interesting explicit test cases for the codes, not necessarily to study physically interesting situations for which no exact solutions are known.
+For simplicity we consider for these examples only vacuum, i.e., $\epsilon=1$ everywhere.
+An application to a typical problem in nano-optics is studied in the last subsection, the interaction of a radiating dipole with a spherical nano-particle, here silver, see e.g. \cite{DRJCCG} and references therein.
+In the nano-particle, the permittivity is considered to be given by a Drude model.
+No exact solution is known in this case with a piecewise constant permittivity, but we are able to numerically resolve this situation in a way that the spectral coefficients decrease to machine precision which can be seen as indicating the numerical accuracy.
+Note that the radii are chosen in all examples as in the physical problem for convenience.

+The codes we apply here are written in Matlab which is an interpreter language.
+Thus Matlab timings can depend strongly on the way of coding and how much precompiled code is actually used.
+Therefore the timings have to be taken with a grain of salt.
+But for practical applications it is of course useful to know at least the order of magnitude of time a run takes.
+The example of Fig.~\ref{figsolspher} takes roughly 2 seconds on a laptop, the example in Fig.~\ref{figsolspherom10} and in the last subsection roughly 80 seconds.